OISF/suricata/doc/userguide/make-sense-alerts.rst

   www.emergingthreats.net/cgi-bin/cvsweb.cgi/sigs/CURRENT_EVENTS/CURRENT_Adobe

-Some rules contain a reference like: "reference:cve,2009-3958;" should allow you to find info about the specific CVE using your favourite search engine.
+Some rules contain a reference like: "reference:cve,2009-3958;" should allow you to find info about the specific CVE using your favorite search engine.

 It's not always straight forward and sometimes not all of that